JarrydEastwood/JuxHomePage/src/sections/about.md

 type: about
 ---

-An Interaction Design Student at the University of Canberra
+An Interaction Design student at the University of Canberra